AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`action` (required)

   Action to execute when the item is selected by the user.
-If no action by this name is defined, GPS doesn't add a new menu.
+If no action by this name is defined, GPS does not add a new menu.
 If the action name starts with a '/', it represents the absolute path to an action.